-Looking at those photos now I’m still surprised at how much has changed in such little time: when I was there, it was completely empty, no tourists in sight.
+Looking at those photos now, I’m still surprised at how much has changed in such little time: when I was there, it was completely empty, with no tourists in sight.
 Even Skógafoss, Seljalandsfoss, Vatnajökull or Kirkjufell… Empty.
 I don’t think it has ever happened again.

 But back to photography.
-My mate had the Fujifilm X-T1 (yep, this is how got to know Fujifilm) and we were constantly comparing our results.
-The colours of iPhone were always a big surprise to both of us.
-This small device was perfectly capable to match a professional camera.
+My mate had the Fujifilm X-T1 (yep, this is how I got to know Fujifilm), and we were constantly comparing our results.
+The colours of the iPhone were always a big surprise to both of us.
+This small device was perfectly capable of matching a professional camera.

-I knew a smartphone would always struggle with low light (it’s only improved in 2019) and I was fine with it.
-But I’m sure you’re all well aware of this one peculiar event happening in the sky at night in Iceland… It’s not that the iPhone wasn’t capable of taking pictures of the Northern Lights: it couldn’t even see them!
+I knew a smartphone would always struggle with low light (it’s only improved in 2019), and I was fine with it.
+But I’m sure you’re all well aware of this one peculiar event happening in the sky at night in Iceland… It’s not that the iPhone couldn’t take pictures of the Northern Lights; it couldn’t even see them!
 Any attempt resulted in a mushy and noisy dark void.

-On the other hand, we were using the Fujifilm X-T1 with the XF35mm 1.4 to simply point at the sky and follow the Lights (it was cloudy the whole time and they were hard to spot).
+On the other hand, we were using the Fujifilm X-T1 with the XF35mm 1.4 to simply point at the sky and follow the Nothern Lights (it was cloudy the whole time, and they were hard to spot).

 A matter of love